MUSC Bulletin | General Information

 Federal Direct Unsubsidized Stafford Loan - The Federal Direct Unsubsidized Stafford Loan parallels the terms (interest rates, deferments, etc.) of the Federal Direct Subsidized Stafford Loan with the exception that students are responsible for all interest costs associated with the Federal Direct Unsubsidized Stafford Loan.
 Students who are not eligible for a Federal Direct Subsidized Stafford Loan may apply for an Federal Direct Unsubsidized Stafford Loan up to an amount equal to their annual cost of attendance minus other aid received for the maximum annual limits allowed, whichever is lesser.
 This loan is administered by the U.S. Department of Education.
 Eligibility is limited to students enrolled at least half time and who maintain satisfactory academic progress.
 The interest rate for Federal Direct Unsubsidized Stafford Loans varies based on grade level.
 Annual loan maximums are $7,500 for a dependent undergraduate student and $12,500 for an independent undergraduate student (minus the subsidized loan amount for which the student may qualify).
 Graduate students may borrow up to $20,500 per year (minus the amount of any approved Federal Direct Subsidized Stafford Loan for which the student is eligible).

 Note: The cumulative, lifetime loan maximums for the Federal Direct Stafford Loans (both subsidized and unsubsidized) are $31,000 for a dependent undergraduate student, $57,500 for an independent undergraduate student, and $138,500 for a graduate or professional student (including loans for undergraduate study.)
-Students enrolled in the Doctorate of Pharmacy, Masters or Doctorate of Health Admininstration, Doctorate of Medicine, or Doctorate of Dental Medicine programs may qualify for additional unsubsidized Stafford Loan amounts.
+Students enrolled in the Doctorate of Pharmacy, Masters or Doctorate of Health Administration, Doctorate of Medicine, or Doctorate of Dental Medicine programs may qualify for additional unsubsidized Stafford Loan amounts.

 Federal Direct PLUS Loans - The Federal Direct PLUS Loan program offers to graduate students and to parents of students who are classified as “dependent” by the appropriate federal statutes regulating federal financial aid.
 This loan is administered by the U.S. Department of Education.
 Eligibility is limited to students enrolled at least half time and who maintain satisfactory academic progress.
-Graduate students and parents may borrow up the the unmet cost of attendance for the student.
+Graduate students and parents may borrow up the unmet cost of attendance for the student.
 Parents are responsible for all interest charges from the date of disbursement of PLUS funds; repayment of the loans may be deferred.
 Parents should contact the Direct Loan Program to request a deferment on a PLUS loan.

 Federal Work Study Program (FWS) - The Federal Work Study Program provides on-campus jobs to students pursuing an undergraduate or graduate degree who can demonstrate financial need.
 The money earned is to be used for educational expenses and is considered part of the institution’s aid to the student.
 Pay rates meet the federal minimum wage standards and the University’s pay scale guidelines.
 Students receive an hour’s pay for an hour’s work.